 - Unilaterally appropriating patentable inventions or protectable software rather than disclosing such products for its determination of ownership in accordance with University policy (see Intellectual Property and Shared Royalties Policy);

 - Using for personal gain, or granting others unauthorized access to, confidential information acquired through conduct of University business or research activity, including, for example: medical, personnel, or security records of individuals; proprietary knowledge about the corporate affairs or business dealings of the University; and information from public agencies concerning contract awards or regulatory decisions in advance of their public release date; and

 - Providing preferential access to research results, materials, or products generated from University teaching or research activities to an outside entity for personal financial gain.
 (This would not preclude appropriate licensing arrangements for inventions, or consulting on the basis of sponsored project results where there is significant additional work or expertise involved.)

 Employees must, in advance of transactions such as gifts, sponsored projects, technology licensing arrangements, and certain procurements, or as soon as becoming aware, disclose any financial interests they or members of their immediate family have with an outside entity involved in the transaction.
-According to McNeese State University policy and the State of Louisiana Code of Ethics, employees may not accept anything of value from individuals or companies that are in financial relationships or would like to be in financial relationships with the university.
+According to University policy and the Louisiana Code of Governmental Ethics, employees may not accept anything of value from individuals or companies that are in financial relationships or would like to be in financial relationships with the University.
 Specifically, employees must report financial relationships with any outside entity that is known by the employee to: